lemasc/ndi-multimonitor/README.md

 - Windows: http://ndi.link/NDIRedistV5
 - MacOS: http://ndi.link/NDIRedistV5Apple
 - Linux: https://downloads.ndi.tv/SDK/NDI_SDK_Linux/Install_NDI_SDK_v5_Linux.tar.gz

+Alternatively, you can NDI™ 5 Tools, which contain multiple useful features.
+Available at https://ndi.video/tools/ndi-core-suite/

 When you first launch the executable, the system may ask for adding an exception to Windows Firewall.
 You should allow it, and restart the program again.